 In order for the Office of Student Conduct to discuss details of your student’s case, the student must give permission to do so.

-It should be understood that, at the post-secondary level, parents do not have automatic access the student’s educational record.
-The first step to having access to your student’s information is having open communication with them about what is going on with their grades, classes, etc. Secondly, the student can provide access to parents in Appalnet .
+It should be understood that, at the post-secondary level, parents do not have automatic access to a student’s educational record.
+The first step to having access to your student’s information is having open communication with them about what is going on with their grades, classes, etc. Secondly, the student can provide access to parents in Appalnet.

 Will I be informed about my student’s conduct record?